magepages/mpdocs/docs/custom-order-number/index.md

     * If the format of supported variables is entered wrong, the order ID will be displayed under the text

 * **Counter Start From**:
     * Enter the counter when using the variable [counter].
 When the number of digits in this field is less than the number of digits of the variable [counter], the ID is automatically added to the number 0 in front.
-Example: You enter as 15, counter variable that is used will be [3counter].
-The ID displayed will have the format as 010
+Example: You enter as 15, counter variable that is used will be [4counter].
+The ID displayed will have the format as 015
-    * The ID of the next order will begin with the number entered and it will incrementally increase
+    * The ID of the next order will begin with the number entered and it will incrementally increase based on the `Counter by Step` field below.
     * For example, when you use the variable [2counter], if you enter 04, the order ID after configuring will start from 04
+    * If you want to change the `Counter Start From` field, after entering a new value and saving, admins need to click on `Reset Now` button so that the Order ID can get a new `Counter Start From` value.

 * **Counter by Step**:
     * Enter the distance number order ID of the next orders